 |Charlie Allnut with the Sayers (L-R: Robert Morley, Katharine Hepburn, Humphrey Bogart)|

 Fortunately, Bogart and Hepburn are definitely up to the job and can carry the film pretty much by themselves.
 Of the two Hollywood icons, it's Bogart who comes out best as the dishevelled Charlie Allnut, a role that would win him his first and only Academy Award.
 Allnut is just about the more rounded of the two characters, but the two stars bounce off each other nicely and it's their interplay that provides much of the film's appeal.
 Both actors are co-opting their own established screen personas to inhabit the roles, Bogart as the world-weary man's man and Hepburn as the grande dame and force of nature.
 The romance between their two characters is not very believably developed and they make for an implausible couple.
 But arguably that's the whole point, because it's the unlikely star teaming that gives the film its entertainment value.
-It doesn't matter if we don't believe in the romance, because we know that they're not really Allnut and Rose, they are Bogie and Hepburn.
+It doesn't matter if we don't believe in the romance, because we know that they're not really Allnut and Rose, they're Bogie and Hepburn.

-The African Queen is based on the 1935 novel of the same name, by C.S.
+The African Queen is based on the 1935 novel of the same name by C.S.
 Forester, and scripted by the critic James Agee and the film's director, John Huston, with uncredited contributions from Peter Viertel.
-The novel had been kicked around Hollywood over the previous decade or so, mooted as a project for Charles Laughton and his wife Elsa Lanchester, and then for Bette Davis and David Niven, but some felt that the story was already too old fashioned.
-Huston though was a fan of the book and had the project in mind for Katharine Hepburn from the start.
+The novel had been kicked around Hollywood over the previous decade or so, mooted as a project for Charles Laughton and his wife Elsa Lanchester, and then for Bette Davis and David Niven, but some felt that the story was already too old-fashioned.
+Huston, though, was a fan of the book and had the project in mind for Katharine Hepburn from the start.
 Some sources say that John Mills was seriously considered for the part of Allnut, who is a Cockney in the novel, but Huston eventually settled on Bogart and the character was changed to a Canadian.

 |An initially unimpressed Rose (Hepburn) with the irrepressible Allnut (Bogart)|